bakeiro/Light-PHP-documentation/src/index.md

 # Light-PHP

 ::: warning Disclaimer
-- This was made by me as a personal project (basically to prove myself and learning).
+- This was made by me as a personal project to prove myself, learning and have a very simple tool to work with.
-- This might not be 100% secure, use at your own risk!, any feedback about security or structure is welcome ;)
+- This might not be 100% secure, use at your own risk!
-- This framework comes with a sample site, this site doesn't pretend to be complete (don't expect a full featured project), it's just a sample of how works this framework.
+- Any pull request/feedback is welcome ;)
 :::

 ### Introduction